 This 1,100-acre park features grassy hillsides, oak woodlands and several creeks that all provide habitat for a variety of wildlife.

 The park's master plan calls for the eventual development of 17 miles of trails, hike-in campsites, a visitor center and other features as funding becomes available.

-Two routes - the Eastern and Western Routes - lead to the mountain's mid-section, with the Eastern Route continuing on to the summit for a 1,100-foot elevation gain.
-The Todd Creek and Red Hill trails offer less-strenuous hikes through lovely oak woodlands.
+Two routes - the Sky Lupine/Eastern and Western Routes - lead to the mountain's mid-section, with the Sky Lupine/Eastern Route continuing on to the summit for a 1,100-foot elevation gain.
+The Todd Creek and Red Tail trails offer less-strenuous hikes through oak woodlands.

 In keeping with the site’s agricultural history and resource management goals, cattle grazing continues at Taylor Mountain.